PanosTsakonas/MoCap_Data_Minimisation/README.md

 $\rho_1/I_i,\rho_2/I_i,\rho_3/I_i,\theta_i (0),\theta_{i,eq}, K_i/I_i, B_i/I_i$

 This model is unidentifiable and an a-priori knowledge of at least one parameter is needed to determine the rest.
-Because the moment of inertia $I_i$ is known from the cylindrical approximation of the segments, hence it is unique then the parameter vector $p$ is determined uniquely from the input-output relationship and our model is structurally identifiable.
+Because the moment of inertia $I_i$ is known from the cylindrical approximation of the segments, hence it is unique, then the parameter vector $p$ is determined uniquely from the input-output relationship and our model is structurally identifiable.

 # User defined parameters